 How Does an Historic Preservation Easement Work?
 A preservation easement usually specifies that actions taken by current or future owners of an historic property affecting that property’s significant historic, architectural or open space features are neither damaging nor destructive to those features.
-The terms of the easement are mutually agreed upon by the property owner (the easement “grantor”) and the HSFF (the “grantee”).
+The terms of the easement are mutually agreed upon by the property owner (the easement “grantor”) and HSFF (the “grantee”).

-An historic preservation easement takes the form of a legal agreement that describes the preservation objectives of the easement, the rights and responsibilities of the property owner, the restrictions placed on the owner with regard to such things as alterations and demolition of the property, and the responsibilities of the HSFF for protecting the property and enforcing the easement.
+An historic preservation easement takes the form of a legal agreement that describes the preservation objectives of the easement, the rights and responsibilities of the property owner, the restrictions placed on the owner with regard to such things as alterations and demolition of the property, and the responsibilities of HSFF for protecting the property and enforcing the easement.
 Once an agreement on terms is reached, they are included in an easement deed, which is recorded so that the terms of the easement are legally binding upon all future owners of the property.

 HSFF works to ensure flexibility of easements by working with property owners to tailor them to their specific property.
-Historic preservation easements range in scope from only protecting a particular feature, such as a door or certain ornament, to protecting whole facades or the entire building and outside space.
+Historic preservation easements range in scope from only protecting a particular feature, such as a certain ornament, to protecting whole facades or the entire building and outside space.
 To this end, a historic report is required of any property or site being considered for easement protection to determine what is historic and how best to preserve it.

 While the property owner may give up certain development rights under the terms of the easement (the right to demolish the property or to subdivide it, for instance), they retains ownership and possession of the property and can sell it or transfer it by will to their heirs.
-The HSFF, in turn, assumes responsibility for monitoring the easement and enforcing it, in perpetuity.
+HSFF, in turn, assumes responsibility for monitoring the easement and enforcing it, in perpetuity.

 What are the Advantages of a Historic Preservation Easement?

 The property remains in the ownership of the easement donor, who can live in it, sell it, or pass it on to heirs.